28 Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice

 All the bodily dead will hear the voice of Jesus.
 Jesus will raise both the just dead and the unjust dead.
 The just dead will move into eternal life with God and the unjust will go into eternal condemnation.

 Not only could Jesus offer a spiritual resurrection, but He offered a bodily resurrection.
 There is a day coming when those in the tomb or grave will hear His voice.
 This is the final apocalyptic resurrection.
 The Messiah will shout at the Rapture (1 Th 4:16).

 There are different judgments for different people.

 There is no such thing as a general judgment.
 Judgments are separated by the Millennium.
 The dead in Christ will rise first at the Rapture (1 Th 4:16).
 Old Testament saints and Tribulation martyrs will rise later.
-The resurrection of the damned will occur a thousand years later (Re 20:5).
-The resurrection of judgment is the Great White Throne judgment for non-believers of all ages.
+The resurrection of the damned will occur a thousand years later (Re 20:5)—the resurrection of judgment called the Great White Throne judgment for non-believers of all ages.

 There are two resurrections in verses 28-29 (Re 20:4-6 and 20:11-15).
 The first resurrection is of those who are saved; it occurs at the Rapture of the church.
 During the Tribulation and after the Rapture many will turn to the Messiah.
 These believers will be raised at the end of the Tribulation with Old Testament saints.
 Those events are what we call the “first resurrection.”